isfarbaset/dsan-5400-final-project/README.md

 - Developed using Flask and Bootstrap.
 - Powered by NewsAPI and Python NLP libraries.
-- Visualization implemented using native SVG rendering.
+- Visualization implemented using D3.js with dynamic SVG rendering.

 ---